jamesyang124/classswift-teacher-dashboard-demo/docs/SYSTEM_ARCHITECTURE.md

 ## Overview

 This document outlines the high-level system architecture for the ClassSwift Teacher Dashboard, a comprehensive classroom management system.
-Updated to reflect the completed multi-class enrollment system and real-time animation features.
+Updated to reflect the completed seat management system with websocket-based real-time updates and client-side seat assignment logic.

 ## Technical Architecture